Brendan Shanahan: Return to New Jersey (2009)

 Unable to come to terms with the Rangers, Shanahan sat out the first half of the 2008–09 season.
 Then, on January 10, 2009, it was announced that Shanahan agreed to join the New Jersey Devils for his second stint with the team.
 Four days later, on January 14, the terms of the contract were finalized and Shanahan signed a one-year, $800,000 prorated contract.
 The time between Shanahan's departure from and return to the Devils was 17 years, 294 days, the longest gap in tenure with one team in NHL history.
-Playing in his first game back with the Devils since 1990–91, he scored the first goal of the game against the Nashville Predators on a 5-on-3 power play by toe dragging the puck around the opposition player and then shooting it on the pad side on January 19 in a 3–1 win.
+On January 19, playing in his first game back with the Devils since 1990–91, he scored the first goal of the game against the Nashville Predators on a 5-on-3 power play by toe dragging the puck around the opposition player and then shooting it.
+The game was a 3-1 Devils win.
 On August 5, 2009, Shanahan agreed to a one-year deal with the Devils returning for a 22nd season, to play during the 2009–10 season.
 This would have been Shanahan's sixth season as a Devil.
 However, on October 1, 2009, the Devils and Shanahan parted ways, with Shanahan saying, "When I signed this past summer, Lou Lamoriello, Jacques Lemaire and I agreed that if we were unable to find a suitable fit in which I would be able to compete and contribute at the level I expect from myself, then I would simply step aside."
 Shanahan had played just four preseason games of the 2009–10 season.
 He scored the Devils' last preseason goal that year, on one of his last NHL shifts.

 Legacy

 During the 2004–05 NHL lockout, Shanahan was the mastermind of what was dubbed "The Shanahan Summit," a two-day conference in Toronto.
 It gathered players, coaches and other influential voices to discuss improvements to the flow and tempo of the game.
 Ten recommendations were presented to both the NHL and National Hockey League Players' Association (NHLPA).

 At the time of his retirement, Shanahan led active NHL players in Gordie Howe hat tricks with 17.
 Not all teams have kept records of this feat, however, and it is even believed that Gordie Howe himself only officially had two.

-According to a Yahoo!
-Sports article, Shanahan would choose to go into the Hall of Fame as a Red Wing, if he had to choose.
+When asked by reporter Greg Wyshynski what team would Shanahan associate himself with (using the comparison of the Baseball Hall of Fame using caps for their plaques), Shanahan responded by saying he would choose the Red Wings.